IBM/ibm-cloud-functions-serverless-ocr-openchecks/README.md

 ### Set up Cloudant

-Log into the Bluemix console and create a Cloudant instance and name it `checks-db`.
+Log into the [Bluemix console](https://console.ng.bluemix.net/) and create a [Cloudant instance](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db/?taxonomyNavigation=services&env_id=ibm:yp:us-south) named `cloudant-openchecks`.
 You can reuse an existing instance if you already have one.
-Update `CLOUDANT_INSTANCE` in `local.env` to reflect the name of the Cloudant service instance.
+Update `CLOUDANT_INSTANCE` in `local.env` to reflect the name of the Cloudant service instance if you name it something else.

 Then set the `CLOUDANT_USERNAME` and `CLOUDANT_PASSWORD` values in `local.env` based on the service credentials for the service.